dapr/docs/daprdocs/content/en/operations/support/support-release-policy.md

 Newer Dapr SDKs support the latest version of Dapr runtime and two previous versions (N-2).

 **SDK and runtime backward compatibility**
-With non-breaking changes, the current SDK version and three previous three versions (N-3)are supported for a newer Dapr runtime version.
+For a new Dapr runtime, the current SDK version and two previous versions (N-2) are supported.

 ## Upgrade paths